People

 Senior Research Fellow

 Tak constructs and uses mathematical models to investigate processes governing population dynamics in complex ecosystems.
 He studied Mathematics at Imperial College London as an undergraduate, before doing two PhDs at University College London and Queen’s University Belfast, on modelling the dynamics of coral reef and temperate marine shelf ecosystems.
-Tak is working on a range of projects including models of tropical forest dynamics and epidemiological models of dengue in Singapore.
-More details on Tak can be found at his personal website.
+Tak is working on a range of projects including models of tropical forest dynamics and population viability analysis of focal species in Singapore.

 PhD Student